Guide to IPSEC used in IoT

 Guide to IPSec used in IoT

 By definition, the Internet of Things (IoT) connects devices and systems, enabling them to share data over the internet.
-This technology is used in various sectors like transport, building management and smart homes.
+Cellular IoT connectivity is used in various sectors like transport, building management and smart homes.
 As the number of connected devices grow and as online hacking and other security risks grows alongside, so does the need for secure communication between devices and the systems in which they operate.
+In other words, having the right IoT security solution will be vital to keeping your deployment safe.

 Security Needs in IoT

 Each IoT solution comes as a stack of technology that connects to create a full solution.
-End to End security should be considered from the devices at the edge of the network all the way through the cloud and to the web front end that delivers the dashboard.
+End-to-end security should be considered from the devices at the edge of the network all the way through the cloud and to the web front end that delivers the dashboard.
 At every technology intersection there is an opportunity for security breaches.
-That being said, private public cellular networks are some of the most secure in the whole IoT networks provision.
+That being said, IoT cellular networks are some of the most secure in the whole IoT networks provision.
 50 years of technology development, overlaid with increasingly sophisticated security technology investment ensures that there are common security standards and that best practices are adopted almost everywhere.

 Pelion prides itself on it’s high levels of security.
-In fact, in addition to its ISO 27001 accreditation, the whole Pelion Connectivity Management platform was built by an expert team, suitable for banking.
-More about that later.
+In fact, in addition to its ISO 27001 accreditation, the whole Pelion Connectivity Management platform, the Pelion Portal, was built by an expert team.

-Many of the security challenges experienced by companies using IoT technology today, sit with the configuration and set up as well as the devices and sensors used to collect the data.
+Many of the security challenges experienced by companies using IoT connectivity today, sit with the configuration and set up as well as the devices and sensors used to collect the data.

 Key IoT Device Security Challenges